aaugustin/django-sesame/README.rst

 Tokens v2
 .........

-They contain a primary key, an optional timestamp, and a signature.
+Tokens v2 contain a primary key, an optional timestamp, and a signature.

 The signature covers the primary key, the optional timestamp, and the revocation key.
 If the revocation key changes, the signature becomes invalid.